snapcrunch/electron-preferences/README.md

             'show': true
         }
     },
+    /**
+     * If the `onLoad` method is specified, this function will be called immediately after
+     * preferences are loaded for the first time.
+The return value of this method will be stored as the
+     * preferences object.
+     */
+    'onLoad': (preferences) => {
+        // ...
+        return preferences;
+    },
     'webPreferences': {
         'devTools': true
     },
+    /**
+     * The preferences window is divided into sections.
+Each section has a label, an icon, and one or
+     * more fields associated with it.
+Each section should also be given a unique ID.
+     */
     'sections': [
         {
             'id': 'about',
             'label': 'About You',
+            /**
+             * See the list of available icons below.
+             */
             'icon': 'single-01',
             'form': {
                 'groups': [
                     {
+                        /**
+                         * Group heading is optional.
+                         */
                         'label': 'About You',
                         'fields': [
                             {
                                 'label': 'First Name',
                                 'key': 'first_name',
                                 'type': 'text',
+                                /**
+                                 * Optional text to be displayed beneath the field.
+                                 */
                                 'help': 'What is your first name?'
                             },
                             {